-Details of the current Investment Managers appointed to invest the MITNZ portfolios are available by contacting Mercer on 0508 637 237.
+Details of the current Investment Managers appointed to invest the MITNZ portfolios are available by contacting Mercer at kiwisaver@mercer.com.

 Investment Policies

 Mercer has adopted a range of investment policies to support its investment governance framework.
 Key among these are the following: